Has one of your family members experienced a stroke and you’re wondering if you’re at risk?

 There are many things you may struggle with after your stroke, such as paralysis, weakness, and coordination issues.

-Numbness in your body, problems with speech, memory issues, and pain in the hands or feet are all things you might experience.
+Numbness in your body, problems with speech, memory issues, and pain in the hands and feet are all things you might experience.

-You will have to go through stroke rehabilitation to recover from your stroke, which may include speech therapy, occupational therapy, or physical therapy.
+You will have to go through stroke rehabilitation to recover from your stroke, which may include adult speech therapy or occupational therapy.

-They can also help reduce your risk of having another stroke.
+They can also help reduce your risk of having another stroke in the future.

 Book Your Appointment With Capitol Physical Therapy Today